Skip to content

 Who Owns Enterprise Integration Management?
-(Surprise!
-It's Not Who You Think.)

 Integration is a critical first step in the digital transformation process.
 For organizations dependent on legacy infrastructure and siloed data, it’s no longer a “nice to have” – it’s a fundamental necessity.
 But who really owns enterprise integration management?
 Who are the key integration stakeholders?